Ebisu (mythology)

 Ebisu (えびす, 恵比須, 恵比寿, 夷, 戎), also transliterated Webisu (ゑびす) or called Hiruko (蛭子) or Kotoshiro-nushi-no-kami (事代主神), is the Japanese god of fishermen and luck.
 He is one of the Seven Gods of Fortune (七福神, Shichifukujin), and the only one of the seven to originate purely from Japan without any Buddhist or Taoist influence.
+He is a god of wealth and prosperity.
+He is a patron of tradesmen and fishermen.

 Origins as Hiruko

-In medieval times, Ebisu's origin came to be tied together with that of Hiruko - the first child of Izanagi and Izanami, born without bones (or, in some stories, without arms and legs) due to his mother's transgression during the marriage ritual.
+In Feudal times, Ebisu's origin came to be tied together with that of Hiruko, the first child of Izanagi and Izanami, born without bones (or, in some stories, without arms and legs) due to his mother's transgression during the marriage ritual.
 Hiruko struggled to survive but, as he could not stand, he was cast into the sea in a boat of reeds before his third birthday.
 The story tells that Hiruko eventually washed ashore—possibly in Ezo (蝦夷)—and was cared for by the Ainu Ebisu Saburo (戎三郎).
-It is however believed that Ebisu first arose as a god among fishermen and that his origin as Hiruko was a much later conception, after the worship of him had spread to merchants and farmers.
+It is however believed that Ebisu first arose as a god among fishermen and that his origin as Hiruko was a much later conception, ---after the worship of him had spread to merchants and farmers.
 It is also theorized that he was originally a god known as "Kotoshironushi no Mikoto", son of Ōkuninushi.
 He became one of the shichifukujin or the seven gods of fortune, which include Daikokuten, Bishamonten, Benzaiten, Fukurokuju, Jurojin, and Hotei.
 Ebisu, together with Daikokuten, was considered the most popular of these seven and was venerated in almost every Japanese home.

 For some communities, in addition for being a deity of fishing, wealth, and fortune, Ebisu is also associated with objects that would drift ashore from the sea such as logs and even corpses.
 As part of the shichifukujin, Ebisu has three sets of temples and shrines in Tokyo, the Mukojima, Yamate (Bluff), and Meguro sets.